 4. Fiber: People often wonder "Do you subtract fiber from carbs when counting?"
 The answer is yes.
 Since your body can't digest fiber, you typically only use starches and simple sugars in macro counting.

-5. Stock up on snacks that fit your macros: Don’t forget to count the macros of your snacks when looking at your overall diet.
-Ratio Food high protein snacks and Ratio Food KETO* friendly snacks do the math for you by having important macros on the front of packaging.
+5. Stock up on snacks that fit your macros: Don't forget to count the macros of your snacks when looking at your overall diet. :ratio Snacks do the math for you by having important macros on the front of its packaging.

 6. Exercise: Exercise supports heart health and stronger muscles and bones.
 When you're exercising, you may need to adjust your macro allowances to account for what your body needs to burn to power through physical activity.